 Which One to Choose from Celestron Nexstar 127 SLT Vs 130 SLT?

-Clearly, the 130 slt comes with a higher aperture than the 127 slt.
-In fact, comparing between the 127mm aperture and the 130mm aperture, you can’t find any solid difference externally.
-But once you think about the amount of light your telescope will manage to gather, the 130 slt will be the clear winner.
+Clearly, the 130 SLT comes with a higher aperture than the 127 SLT.
+In fact, comparing the 127mm aperture and the 130mm aperture, you can’t find any solid difference externally.
+But once you think about the amount of light your telescope will manage to gather, the 130 SLT will be the clear winner.
 The other can be best called a beginner’s suit.

 Although it’s sometimes not that much of a concern.
 But when you would like to check out distant objects the magnification scale does matter.

-On that note, the 127 slt has got a magnification scale of 18X.
-On the other hand the larger 130 slt has got it as 19X.
-So, with the later on, you will be able to see further.
+On that note, the 127 SLT has got a magnification scale of 18X.
+On the other hand, the larger 130 SLT has got it as 19X.
+So, later on, you will be able to see further.

-It’s no wonder that the 130 slt is the improved version of the 127 slt.
-So, the price is of-course higher with the first one.
+It’s no wonder that the 130 SLT is the improved version of the 127 SLT.
+So, the price is, of course, higher than the first one.
 But the good news is, the difference is not something that will harshly bother you.
-Both of them are quite affordable if we see it from a broad point of view.
+Both of them are quite affordable if we see them from a broad point of view.

 Alright, so this is the end of this conversation today.
-As we’ve talked about Nexstar 127 slt and 130 slt, we hope that you’ve made your mind about any of these two.
+As we’ve talked about Nexstar 127 SLT and 130 SLT, we hope that you’ve made up your mind about any of these two.